vuwgenomics/mapnet2023/_pages/program.md

  Yvan Papa, &
  Tom Oosting

-The conference dinner will be at The Backbencher (backbencher.co.nz/) located at 34 Moleworth Street in Thorndon (https://goo.gl/maps/remHhKdHvp9sqDaDA) on the evening of Monday 18 November.
+The conference dinner will be at The Backbencher (backbencher.co.nz/) located at 34 Molesworth Street in Thorndon (https://goo.gl/maps/remHhKdHvp9sqDaDA) on the evening of Monday 18 November.
 The dinner is limited to 75 tickets and costs $45pp.
 Please get in quick with your MapNet2019 registeration if you would like to secure a seat for that event.